KushalvDesai/VizWalletApp/README.md

    - Use the sun/moon icon in the navbar to switch between light and dark modes
    - Theme preference is saved in localStorage

-### Chrome Extension

-1. **Access Wallet**
-   - Click the VizCoin extension icon in your Chrome toolbar
-   - Connect your wallet if not already connected

-2. **View Information**
-   - See your wallet address, balance, and allowance
-   - Copy your wallet address with one click
-   - Check your sending permissions

-3. **Manage Tokens**
-   - All web application features are available in the extension
-   - Quick access to your wallet from any webpage

 ## Development

 ### Project Structure